 Tones are Way Closer to One Another

-The thing here is that the amount or pressure applied on the valve keys can also have an effect on the tone.
+The thing here is that the amount of pressure applied to the valve keys can also have an effect on the tone.

 It is easy to crack something if you do not use the correct embouchure and the right volume of air through the mouthpiece.
 You will miss your notes and create a less-than-stellar performance.

 This is one of the most important reasons why it can be very tricky to master the French horn.